 Once a customer has tried getting in touch, they will consider long wait times a source of poor customer service.
 Having to hang around waiting for a response is a huge pain point.

 In order to shorten wait times over the phone, consider the following options:

 - Route calls efficiently.
-Customers will appreciate reaching the right person to solve their issue on the first try, rather than have to be transferred around your office.
+Customers will appreciate reaching the right person to solve their issue on the first try.
+It’s better than multiple transfers and bouncing around your office.
 Route calls according to the your team’s abilities, and with regards to the customer’s demands.

 - Implement an automatic response system.
-This lets customers request to be called back by your team at their convenience.
+This lets customers request a call back from your team at their convenience.
 This way, they can go about their business without being tied to a phone, and won’t run the risk of being irritated by waiting by the time you pick up.

 Other channels such as email or social media are less immediately frustrating than a long wait for a phone call.
 Nevertheless, customers will resent long response times just the same, especially if they are trying an alternative channel to escalade an unsuccessful phone call.

 If you provide these channels, you should be ready to respond to queries in a timely fashion.
-If you redirect a customer to a phone call, make sure your team is able to solve their problem on the first try.
+If you ask a customer to call, make sure your team can help on the first try.

 A lack of self-service resources